coolbot100s/Modded_MC_Programing/[02] Logistics/[02.1] Simple/{01} FastTransport/README.md

 This section will go over what trying to complete the test in vanilla alone may look like, acting as a sort of control test.
 This will be heavily condensed without providing tutorials, however, schematics can still be located in the [appropriate folder](https://github.com/coolbot100s/Modded_MC_Programming/tree/85caea96b1e55ed13053ee1665b2972b99ea7eec/%5B02%5D%20Logistics/%5B02.1%5D%20Simple/%7B01%7D%20FastTransport/Vanilla).

-It's no secret moving things in vanilla is slow, hoppers are slow and inefficient, sure you could simply place a hopper and be done with it... but with the mighty Hopper's transfer rate of 1 item every 8 ticks it'll take us over **2 days** to complete the test.
+Sure you could simply place a hopper and be done with it...
+But it's no secret moving things in vanilla is slow, hoppers are slow and inefficient, with the mighty Hopper's transfer rate of 1 item every 8 ticks it'll take us over **2 days** to complete the test.
-You could speed this up by using a hopper Minecart and a *few* more hoppers, but this hopper abomination is going to impact server preformance more than any of the solutions the mods below permit.
+You could speed this up by using a hopper Minecart and a *few* more hoppers, but this hopper abomination is going to impact server performance more than any of the solutions the mods below permit.
 ![VanillaHopperCart](https://github.com/coolbot100s/Modded_MC_Programming/blob/main/%5B02%5D%20Logistics/%5B02.1%5D%20Simple/%7B01%7D%20FastTransport/Vanilla/mc_item_pipe.png?raw=true)
 This is naturally, 4 times faster, at a whopping 10 items per tick, it'll fill up our output in 12 hours and 44 minutes.